Katherine Balch and friends premier her chamber opera, The Loveliest Afternoon of the Year, based on the absurd comedy by John Guare. Read more

 Shout out on the program!Estimated delivery:

 Shout out on the program AND a box of crackerjacks!
-(What SHE likes to feed the pigeons--and you can too!)Estimated delivery:Ships within the US only
+(What SHE likes to feed the pigeons--and you can too!)Estimated delivery:Only ships to: United States

 All of the above, PLUS a print of your choice from the one-of-a-kind promotional poster series designed by Sami Stevens.
-SIGNED BY THE CAST AND COMPOSER!Estimated delivery:Ships within the US only
+SIGNED BY THE CAST AND COMPOSER!Estimated delivery:Only ships to: United States

-A shout out in the program, crackerjacks, and an mp3 download of the premier performance!Estimated delivery:Ships within the US only
+A shout out in the program, crackerjacks, and an mp3 download of the premier performance!Estimated delivery:Only ships to: United States

 All of the above, PLUS all four prints from Sami Steven's original promotional poster series.
-SIGNED BY THE CAST AND COMPOSER!Estimated delivery:Ships within the US only
+SIGNED BY THE CAST AND COMPOSER!Estimated delivery:Only ships to: United States

-Shout out in the program, crackerjacks, an mp3 download of the recording AND a signed and bound copy of the orchestral score.Estimated delivery:Ships within the US only
+Shout out in the program, crackerjacks, an mp3 download of the recording AND a signed and bound copy of the orchestral score.Estimated delivery:Only ships to: United States

 0 backers Limited (4 left of 4)

-Shout out in the program, crackerjacks, an mp3 download, AND a signed facsimile of the handwritten score.Estimated delivery:Ships within the US only
+Shout out in the program, crackerjacks, an mp3 download, AND a signed facsimile of the handwritten score.Estimated delivery:Only ships to: United States

 - (26 days)